Mary Fields: Children

 In contrast with her outwardly rough appearance and her drinking, smoking, and gun-wielding habits, Fields loved children.
 Though she never had her own, children adored her and parents in her area often hired her to babysit.
 From her life as an enslaved woman in Tennessee, to her later years in Montana when she offered her babysitting services for $1.50 a day, Mary Fields spent much of her life with kids.
 Though at times her rough and tumble reputation got in the way of this passion, as parents knew her as a rowdy saloon goer, and did not want their children under her care.

 Later life

 She was a respected public figure in Cascade, and the town closed its schools to celebrate her birthday each year.
 When Montana passed a law forbidding women to enter saloons, the mayor of Cascade granted her an exemption.
-In 1903, at age 71, Fields retired from star route mail carrier service.
+In 1903, at the age of 71, Fields retired from star route mail carrier service.
 The townspeople's adoration for Fields was evident when her home was rebuilt by volunteers after it caught fire in 1912.
 She continued to babysit many Cascade children and owned and operated a laundry service from her home.